tim-dombrowski/national-debt-project/R Notebook/README.md

 U.S. National Debt Over Time
 ================
-Last updated: 2024-01-12
+Last updated: 2024-01-19

 ## Preliminary Work: Install/Load Packages

-The first, preliminary step is to load in all the necessary packages that we will need.
-The first three lines of this code chunk check if these packages have been installed yet, installs them if necessary, and then loads these packages into our R session.
+Below is a list of R packages that will be used throughout this R Notebook.

 - The [httr2 package](https://cran.r-project.org/package=httr2) lets us
   easily make the API calls for the data.